Icinga/docker-icinga2/README.md

   on which configuration files there are.
 * Provide environment variables as shown above.

+To notify by e-mail, provide an [msmtp configuration] - either by mounting the `/etc/msmtprc` file or by specifying the desired content of `~icinga/.msmtprc` via the environment variable `MSMTPRC`.

 ### Environment variables

 Most of the following variables correspond to